gonzalorodrigo/anongridftp/README.md

 incoming data ports 50000-51000, mouting ./data as the /data in the container, and MTU 1500.

-To customize the configuration, set the following enviroment variables before running the server or in the .env fie.
+To customize the configuration, set the following variables in the environment or the .env file before running start_server.sh file

 **Public IP**:
 IP address to which Gridftp will listen to.